void-linux/void-docs/src/xbps/repositories/mirrors/tor.md

 # sed -i 's|https://alpha.de.repo.voidlinux.org|http://lysator7eknrfl47rlyxvgeamrv7ucefgrrlhk7rouv3sna25asetwid.onion/pub/voidlinux|g' /etc/xbps.d/*-repository-*.conf
 ```

-Tor provides layered end-to-end encryption so https is not necessary.
+Tor provides layered end-to-end encryption so HTTPS is not necessary.

 When installing packages, with `SOCKS_PROXY` set like the earlier example, XBPS
-should indicate that it is synchronising the repositories from the onion address
+should indicate that it is synchronizing the repositories from the onion address
 specified in the override:

 ```